DamianAtlass/fridge-sensor/readme.md

 Options: \
 -s : silent, deactivate buzzer \
 -o [float] : add (usually positive) offset to distance calculation (default: 0.5) \
+-nomail : set if you do not wish email notifications or do not have the .env setup

 ## ssh into raspbery py: